mdeatherage1992/sinatra-shotgun-server-v-000/README.md

 ## Overview

 This lesson will introduce you to Shotgun and how to use it with Sinatra apps.
 We'll also cover troubleshooting common problems that you might encounter when running Shotgun.
+#start
 ## Objectives

 1. Explain how using `rackup` to start a Sinatra application will only read the code once at boot
 2. Describe how Shotgun allows for automatic code reloading
 3. Install Shotgun and require it in an application's `Gemfile`
 4. Start and stop a Rack or Sinatra application with Shotgun
 5. Troubleshoot common Shotgun problems, including "command not found," "bundler error," and "port in use."